POV Distribution in the Craft Sequence (UPDATED 2026)

 My copy of Wicked Problems is a proof, so I’ll need to double check numbering when the paperback is released in the UK; this copy starts on page 1 and has 450 pages of text.
 Like most of the other books, the number of POV pages tracked appears to have lost about 20 pages, totalling 430.8.
 Again, this is miscalculations, blank pages, and a handful of super short chapters.

-• With her solo POV of Dead Country, Tara overtook Kai as narrating more of the series than anyone else
+• With her solo POV of Dead Country, Tara overtook Kai as narrating more of the series than anyone else; this has only continued in later books.

-• With the arrival of Wicked Problems, we have almost doubled the number of characters reaching triple digits: Elayne, Izza, Zeddig, Temoc, Dawn, Abelard and Cat are all comfortably above 100 POV pages.
+• Wicked Problems almost doubled the number of characters reaching triple digits: Elayne, Izza, Zeddig, Temoc, Dawn, Abelard and Cat are all comfortably above 100 POV pages, along with Tara, Kai, and Caleb.
+Nobody else is even close yet, and Zeddig is the only one over 100 pages to have only featured in one book.

 And the full table breakdown…